-Beijing Olympics schedule, day by day
+Beijing Olympics schedule and TV guide, day by day

 The Beijing Winter Olympics begin Feb.
 4 with the Opening Ceremonies and end Feb.
 20 with the Closing Ceremonies.
 Some events, including curling, freestyle skiing and ice hockey, will begin before the official start of the Games.